ywoak/Boot2Root/README.md

 The forum service is mylittleforum version 2.3.4
 If we find database credential its most likely phpmyadmin credential

-## Now search for entrypoint and then look for PrivEsc vector if needed to root the system
+### Now search for entrypoint and then look for PrivEsc vector to root the system
-Check readme of different method in the repo for different writeup
+Check different readme to have the rest of my writeups
+- method1.md
+- method2.md
+- bonus/bonus1.md
+- bonus/bonus2.md
+- bonus/bonus3.md
+- bonus/bonus4.md
+- bonus/bonus5.md